 6. Bacteria that cause disease develop in the biofilm

 Biofilms – groups of microbes which come together in a jelly and stick to the inside or outside of cells – are a normal part of our body.
 They are found all over our body.

 But when bacteria that can cause infection and disease get into a biofilm, these bacteria stop dividing and become unsusceptible to antibiotic attack.
 The now dormant pathogenic bacteria irritate the cells and cause inflammation.

 From time to time the pathogenic bacteria can wake up, divide vigorously, burst out the cell and set up fresh infection in new cells.

 The white cell count is the best marker of urinary infection but it needs to be done straight away on a fresh, unspun, unstained specimen of urine examined using a microscope and a haemocytometer counting chamber.

-Here, you can see white cells in the urine – shown in purple.
+Here you can see white cells, shown in purple, in the urine.
 The urinary red blood cells which sometimes accompany inflammation of the bladder are shown in red.
-The microbes – shown in green – can be seen forming biofilms on the surface of cells and inside the cells.
+The microbes, shown in green, can be seen forming biofilms on the surface of cells and inside the cells.

 7. Cells are infected